swc-project/swc/README.md

    </a>
 </p>

-swc (stands for `speedy web compiler`) is a super-fast typescript / javascript compiler written in rust.
+SWC (stands for `speedy web compiler`) is a super-fast typescript / javascript compiler written in rust.
 It's a library for rust and javascript at the same time.
-If you are using swc from rust, see [rustdoc](https://rustdoc.swc.rs/swc/) and for most users, your entrypoint for using library will be [parser](https://rustdoc.swc.rs/swc_ecma_parser/).
+If you are using SWC from rust, see [rustdoc](https://rustdoc.swc.rs/swc/) and for most users, your entrypoint for using library will be [parser](https://rustdoc.swc.rs/swc_ecma_parser/).

-If you are using swc from javascript, please refer to [docs on the website](https://swc.rs/docs/installation/).
+If you are using SWC from javascript, please refer to [docs on the website](https://swc.rs/docs/installation/).

 # Documentation